Clears buildup to revive roots and deliver long-lasting lift—a lightweight, silicone-free cleanse that leaves hair smooth, not stripped.

 1) Living Proof Full Shampoo — Best Overall

-What it does: A lightweight cleanse that targets the residue and product film that make fine hair collapse.
-It leaves the cuticle smooth, so hair feels clean but not stripped.
+What it does: A lightweight cleanse that helps remove residue and product film that can make fine hair fall flat.
+It leaves hair feeling clean and smooth, not stripped.

-Feel & scent: Clear, light lather; clean salon scent that doesn’t linger.
+Feel & scent: Clear gel with a light lather; fresh, clean “salon” scent that isn’t overpowering.

-Results you can expect: Fresher roots, better day-two hair, and more responsive styling (your round brush or hot brush “takes” better).
+Results you can expect: Fresher roots, better day-two hair, and styling that holds a little longer (especially with a round brush or hot brush).

-Good to know: Silicone-free, so it layers nicely with your chosen conditioner or leave-in without building up.
+Good to know: Silicone-free, so it layers well with most conditioners and leave-ins without feeling coated.

-Skip if: Your scalp is very dry or you need extra moisture at the ends—pair with a lightweight conditioner focused on mids-to-ends.
+Skip if: Your scalp is very dry or your ends need extra moisture—use a lightweight conditioner focused on mids-to-ends.

 2) Pureology Hydrate Sheer — Best for Fine + Dry/Color-Treated

-What it does: The “Sheer” version gives just enough moisture for fragile, color-treated fine hair without the heavy, coated feel.
+What it does: The “Sheer” version provides just enough moisture for fine, color-treated hair without the heavy, coated finish some hydrating shampoos can leave behind.

-Feel & scent: Cream-gel that rinses clean; upscale spa-mint scent.
+Feel & scent: Cream-gel texture that rinses clean; minty, spa-like scent.

-Results you can expect: Softer ends, less frizz, and color-safe cleansing that won’t fade tone quickly.
-Volume is more “touchable and healthy” than sky-high—perfect if dryness is your bigger issue than oil.
+Results you can expect: Softer ends, less frizz, and color-safe cleansing that’s gentler on dyed hair.
+The volume is more “healthy and touchable” than sky-high—ideal if dryness matters more than oil control.

-Skip if: Your roots are very oily and you love an ultra-airy finish—then rotate in a clarifying wash weekly (see routine tips below).
+Skip if: Your roots get very oily and you want a super airy finish—consider rotating in a clarifying wash about once a week.

 3) Redken Volume Injection Shampoo — Best Salon Lift for Blowouts

-Feel & scent: Classic salon lather; fresh scent.
+Feel & scent: Classic salon lather with a fresh fragrance.

-Results you can expect: Noticeable root lift and a bouncier round-brush finish; great “event hair” shampoo.
+Results you can expect: Noticeable root lift and a bouncier round-brush finish; a great option for “event hair.”

 How to choose a shampoo for fine hair